ni/nimi-python/docs/nidmm/functions.rst

     This function returns the coercion information associated with the IVI session, and it retrieves and clears the oldest instance in which NI-DMM coerced a value you specified to another value.

-    If you set :py:data:`nidmm.RECORD\_COERCIONS` to VI\_TRUE (1), NI-DMM keeps
-    a list of all coercions it makes on ViInt32 or ViReal64 values that you pass to NI-DMM functions.
-Use this function to retrieve information from that list.

     :param buffer_size:
         Passes the number of bytes in the ViChar array you specify for the